enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 1. By representation of HTML elements through use of start macros, and

-2. By use of indentation to demarcate the extent of model content.
+2. By use of indentation, which demarks the extent of model content.

 In Haml's history most of the conversations around author expectations of whitespace and input or output formats have been resolved by finding